What You’ll Learn 🖥️

 Copy and paste the existing group of display widgets

-You can use the Copy function to create a new group or an element.
-For this to work, you need to have enabled the Design mode.
-The new elements will have exactly the same settings and can be edited as all others.
+You can use the Copy function to duplicate a widget or an entire group.
+To use this feature, ensure that Design mode is enabled.
+The duplicated elements will retain all the same settings and can be edited just like any other widget.

-To copy the element, right-click on the element and select Copy to clipboard from the menu list.
-There you can copy the widget group as an image, or you can copy it as an active widget by choosing the option Widget group.
+To copy an element, right-click on it and select Copy to clipboard from the menu.
+You can choose to copy the widget group as an image or as an active widget by selecting the Widget group option.

-Move the mouse cursor to the desired position (must be on the screen canvas and outside the group), right-click the mouse button again, and select the Paste option.
-That's all - the new element is available with the same settings and applied channels.
+Move the mouse cursor to the desired position on the screen canvas (outside the existing group), right-click again, and select the Paste option.
+That’s it—the new element will appear with the same settings and assigned channels.

 Deleting display widgets